wvolkers/Ai-FindMyPhoto/README.md

 #### Get the sourcecode

-Use "git clone" or download and extract the project files including the subfolders.
+Use "git clone" or download and extract the project files and folders to a location of your choosing.

 #### Load the code on the Python prompt